WALKING WITH GOD

 This consciousness will prove a powerful restraint on the corrupt propensities of his nature; for, though he is not free from the intrusion of evil thoughts and the influence of sin, yet in the hour of temptation his faith will raise him superior to his internal evil propensities, and enable him to say with Joseph, “How can I do this great wickedness.

-Pastor Oshinyemi
+Reverend Oshinyemi

-Latest posts by Pastor Oshinyemi (see all)
+Latest posts by Reverend Oshinyemi (see all)